harel-coffee/leakage-analysis-auto/README.md

 # Leakage Analysis
 A static analysis tool to detect test data leakage in Python notebooks

-This is the tool of the ASE'22 paper: [Data Leakage in Notebooks: Static Detection and Better Processes]().
+This is the tool of the ASE'22 paper: [Data Leakage in Notebooks: Static Detection and Better Processes](https://www.cs.cmu.edu/~cyang3/papers/ase22.pdf).
+An [online demo](http://feature.isri.cmu.edu/demo/) is also available.
 For our evaluation scripts and materials, please refer to [this repo](https://github.com/malusamayo/GitHubAPI-Crawler).

 ## How to build
 1. Install [souffle](https://souffle-lang.github.io/install), the datalog engine we use for our main analysis.
 Make sure that souffle could be directly invoked in command line.